planeklm/rz-burgershot/README.md

 - Download the script and open images folder, put it in the `qb-inventory/html/images` directory.

 ### Map And Car
-- Download the burgershot-map & burgershot-van folder, put it in the your stream file directory.
+- Download the burgershot-2023-map, then go inside `[FIVEM]` and drag that to your resources folder & burgershot-van folder, put it in the your stream file directory.
 ```
 ensure burgershot-map
 ensure burgershot-van